By Jennifer Hermansky

 According to the USCIS, EB-5 “capital” includes cash, equipment, inventory, other tangible property, cash equivalents, and indebtedness secured by assets owned by the immigrant investor, provided the immigrant investor is personally and primarily liable, and that the assets of the new commercial enterprise upon which the petition is based are not used to secure any of the indebtedness.
 All capital must be valued at fair market value in U.S. dollars.

 For most EB-5 investors, they invest cash into the new commercial enterprise.
 For all regional center petitions, generally the EB-5 investors transfer cash – derived from a lawful source – to the account of the new commercial enterprise (and often times an escrow account to be held until the I-526 petition is filed with the USCIS).
 However, in the direct context, it is possible to invest other types of capital, such as real property or equipment transferred into the name of the new commercial enterprise.
 In this example, the investor has the burden to show the fair market value of the asset contributed to the new commercial enterprise, but those transfers can be considered capital.
-For example, $1,000,000 in real estate transferred to the new commercial enterprise plus $800,000 in cash together could constitute a $1,800,000 investment to meet the EB-5 rules.
+For example, $1,000,000 in real estate transferred to the new commercial enterprise plus $800,000 in cash together could constitute a $1,800,000 investment.

 In another common example, investors often don’t want to use all their cash to make the EB-5 investment.
 Sometimes, they wish to monetize the value of real property abroad by taking out a loan and using the loan proceeds to do the EB-5 investment.
 This is permissible, so long as it is done correctly.
 An investor can take out a loan and use the proceeds for the EB-5 investment, but the immigrant investor must demonstrate: